devcircle-space/helper-modules/README.md

-# @thedevdesigner Helper Modules
+# @thedevdesigner/helper-modules

-A collection of commonly used helper modules written in TypeScript
+<span style="font-size: 20px">A collection of commonly used helper modules written in TypeScript</span>

-## Inspiration/Motivation

-While working on projects, there are times when I write same/similar code that I had written many times before.
-Therefore, it only made sense to create a helper package to get out of this loop of writing the same code again and again, to improve productivity and adopt the modular approach.

 ## Tech Stack